varietywalls/variety/README.md

+**Variety is in [maintenance mode](https://github.com/varietywalls/variety/issues/736).
+While we appreciate your interest, the current maintainers do not have the time to triage all issues and make major changes to the project.**

 # Variety

 Variety is a wallpaper manager for Linux systems.
 It supports out-of-the-box most Linux desktop environments, and can be configured to work on more esoteric ones.

 It can use local images or automatically download wallpapers from Flickr, Wallhaven, Unsplash, Bing, Reddit and other online sources, allows you to rotate them on a regular interval, and provides easy ways to separate the great images from the junk.
 Variety can also display wise and funny quotations or a nice digital clock on the desktop.

 Where supported, Variety sits as a tray icon to allow easy pausing and resuming.